 According to Site personnel, no drinking water supply, oil/gas, monitoring, or dry wells are currently or were historically present on the Site.
-No evidence of any oil/gas, monitoring, dry wells or other water supply wells was observed by GHD during the Site inspection.
+No evidence of any water supply, oil/gas, monitoring, or dry wells was observed by GHD during the Site inspection.

-According to Ms. Godeaux, no septic systems are currently present on the Site and a septic system was in use when the farmstead was present at the Site.
-According to Ms. Godeaux, the septic system was removed in the late 1980s.
-No evidence of any septic systems was observed by GHD during the Site reconnaissance.
+According to Ms. Godeaux, no septic systems are currently present on the Site.
+No evidence of any septic systems was observed by GHD during the Site inspection.